flonadb/flonadb/1-1-0/README.md

   credentials change, it can be very frustrating to wake up in the morning and a weekly batch processing job which runs at night failed since the application could not connect to the database because the database admin performed a routine update of the passwords during the day.
-- Hot reloading of database credentials and configuration properties.
-- An added layer of security, currently we support client id and secret key based authentication between the client and proxy server, we intend to add a way to plugin custom authentication and authorization schemes, and to provide features to fetch database user passwords from a secret key manager.
 - Database system independence, it means in theory you can swap the target database system without changing client code as long as the client application are written in such way that they are agnostic to the target database system behind.
   And, you can plug in features that cut across all the database systems like collecting statistics, a custom security model, connection timeouts, data masking etc.
-- Shared connection pooling between applications.
 - Data masking of configured column values both in the client application and the remote server.
-- Whitelisting of clients by IP address or subnet.

 We're constantly adding new important features to FlonaDB in newer versions.